Luminous-wq/GCLS2/README.md

-## GCLS2: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics
+## GCLS2: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics (2025 CIKM)

 This is the official code-repo for "**GCLS2: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics**".